wp-plugins/toms-guide-download/readme.txt

 * You can then customize it directly on the widgets control page, or by clicking on the Tom's Guide plugin settings.

 == Changelog ==

+= 1.0.1 =
+* Some bug fixes for Internet Explorer 6

 = 1.0.0 =
 * First release of the plugin